Caring For Your Mental Health

 If you find yourself lonely, stressed, or anxious pay attention to these emotions and take action:

-- Avoid watching, reading, or listening to news reports that cause you to feel anxious or distressed.
+- Take frequent breaks from social media and new stories.
+Avoid watching, reading, or listening to news reports that cause you to feel anxious or distressed.
 A near-constant stream of news is not calming.
 Seek out information from reliable sources like the Washington State Department of Health or the Centers for Disease Control and Prevention just a couple of times a day.
 Fact check what you see on social media.
 Spread good information.

 - Stay connected with others and maintain your social networks.
 Go for a walk with a friend from six feet away.
 Ask your neighbors if they are well and if they need anything.

 - Introduce structure into your day.
 Structure and routine may be helpful for people with mental health vulnerabilities, especially during times of uncertainty.
 Even if you are working from home or if your life looks completely different right now, try to maintain familiar routines in daily life as much as possible.
 Maybe we’ll feel better if we shower, get dressed, and eat breakfast.